christmann/DEBBConfigurator/README.md

   * [**SensioGeneratorBundle**][8] (in dev/test env) - Adds code generation
     capabilities

-All libraries and bundles included are released under the MIT or BSD license.
+All libraries and bundles included are released under the LGPLv2.1 license.

 Enjoy!